 Thinking of traveling to Thailand?
-You haven’t yet ventured to Southeast Asia’s “Land of Smiles” and not sure how to start planning your trip?
+You haven’t yet ventured to Southeast Asia’s “Land of Smiles” and not sure how to start planning a trip?
 Planning a trip to Thailand by yourself is easier than you might think.
 Thailand has a lot to offer - wonderful beaches, delicious local food, amazing cultural sites and the warm friendly people.
 You will definitely find there something for yourself.

 Bangkok, the capital of Thailand, is one of the most vibrant cities in Southeast Asia where you will many possibilities for sightseeing, shopping, eating, entertainment or just relaxing.
 Nearby Central Thailand is rich in history with ancient Ayutthaya, Khmer temples of Lopburi, Death Railway in Kanchanaburi and natural beauty in places like Erawan National Park.

 Beautiful beaches can be found on the islands of Eastern Thailand - Koh Samet in national marine park and Thailand’s second largest island Koh Chang, and crazy nightlife can be experienced in the worldwide famous seaside resort Pattaya.

 Huge variety of options for a perfect beach vacation are offered by Southern Thailand – choose beautiful limestone islands of the Andaman sea on the West Coast or the Gulf of Thailand, its islands and resorts on the East Coast.

 Stunning natural scenery in Northern Thailand is created by mountains and dense jungle, and the cities of the region Chiang Mai and Sukhothai feature ancient temples.
 Northern part of the country is an ideal place to relax after the chaos of Bangkok and touristic islands, but if you feel that it’s not authentic enough, head to Northeast Thailand and experience Thailand as it once was.